Installation

 ⚠️ Critical: Directory Permissions ⚠️ You MUST create the bind

-, not root, and cannot modify host directory permissions for you.
+mount directory (data) before starting the container.
+The container runs as user 1000:1000, not root, and cannot modify host directory permissions for you.

-If you skip step 1, Docker will create the directory as root
+If you skip step 1, Docker will create the directory as root, and the container will fail to start with permission errors.

 Custom paths: Want your data elsewhere?